raquelsilva/programming_for_teens/README.md

-# Programming for Teens
+<h1>Heading 1</h1>

-Lesson based on the secondary curriculum for teenagers from 13 up to 17 years old.
+Lessons based on the Cambridge lower secondary curriculum for teenagers from 13 up to 17 years old.

 <ul>
   <li><b>First Lesson:</b> Instalation and basic instructions about Jupyter notebook and Python.</li>